alphagov/transition-config/README.md

 ## Mappings

-A CSV file in the data/mappings directory for each site containing:
+A CSV file in `data/mappings` for each site containing:

-* `Old Url` — the http or https Url to be redirected
+* `Old Url` — the Url to be redirected in canonical form
 * `New Url` — the destination Url for a 301
 * `Status` — 301 for a redirect, 410 for a page which is being deprecated
 * `Suggested Link` — an optional suggested link for the 410 page